UNINETTSigma2/documentation/code_development/guides/pytorch_olivia/PyTorchSingleGpu.md

 1. Create an **empty directory** in your work or project area
 2. `cd` into that directory
+3. Copy the code blocks from this page into files with the same names

 The guide will provide all the files needed.
 When complete, your directory will have this structure: